richardwilly98/es-dms/README.md

 you will need to compile and run this section first.
 Once this part is complete, please follow instructions given in the es-dms / es-dms-site / yo / README.md file in order to install, compile and run the yo framework and the grunt server that hosts the site.

-Elasticsearch is required with mapper-attachment plugin.
+Elasticsearch is required with mapper-attachment and elasticsearch-langdetect plugins.
 To install the required plugins in elasticsearch go to the elasticsearch base folder and type:

+  bin/plugin -install elasticsearch/elasticsearch-mapper-attachments/1.9.0
-  bin/plugin -install elasticsearch/elasticsearch-mapper-attachments/1.8.0
+  bin/plugin -install langdetect --url http://bit.ly/1cmf8AL
   bin/plugin -install mobz/elasticsearch-head              -- this will install a web based administration interface for elasticsearch

 Make sure elasticsearch is running before using the site.
 To start elasticsearch, go to the elasticseach base folder, open a command line shell and type: